inglevinay/video-chat-app/readme.md

 --------------------
 >> NOTE: 1.
 Video and Chat some times takes time to appear
             due to network or server issues.
-         2. There is problem with signup/signin with Google our site is https and we can use http but https requires certificate from Google so there is error from Google side.
+         2. Normal registration is working but there is problem with signup/signin with Google our site is https and we can use http but https requires certificate from Google so there is error from Google side.
 --------------------